Jonathan Gannon

-Jonathan James Gannon (born January 4, 1983) is an American professional football coach who is the head coach for the Arizona Cardinals of the National Football League (NFL).
+Jonathan James Gannon (born January 4, 1983) is an American professional football coach who is the defensive coordinator for the Green Bay Packers of the National Football League (NFL).
+He previously served as the head coach of the Arizona Cardinals from 2023 to 2025.

+Gannon played college football at Louisville.
 He came to prominence as the defensive coordinator of the Philadelphia Eagles, helping the team reach Super Bowl LVII.
-He also previously served as an assistant coach for the Atlanta Falcons, Tennessee Titans, Minnesota Vikings, and Indianapolis Colts.
+He previously served as an assistant coach for the Atlanta Falcons, Tennessee Titans, Minnesota Vikings, and Indianapolis Colts.

 Early life

-A native of Cleveland, Ohio, Gannon attended Saint Ignatius High School where he was a successful three-sport athlete, winning a state championship in basketball as a point guard, a district champion as a hurdler in track, and a state championship as a standout wide receiver and defensive back.
+A native of Cleveland, Ohio, Gannon attended Saint Ignatius High School where he was a successful three-sport athlete, winning a state championship in basketball as a point guard, a district champion as a hurdler in track, and a state championship as a standout wide receiver and cornerback.

-Gannon went on to play for the Louisville Cardinals until he suffered a career-ending injury.
+Gannon went on to play for the Louisville Cardinals until a hip injury forced him to quit playing.
 He remained with the program as a volunteer assistant during the 2003–2005 seasons.
 He was a graduate assistant the next season for Louisville.